-Report Recommendation Number Recommendation IESO 2023 Update to the OEB July 16, 2020 3-2 In order to provide more consistent market outcomes, the IESO should give further consideration to improving how the need for additional system flexibility Given the changes to the MRP Go-live dates the IESO initiated the review and impact assessment of the OR flexibility solutions. is addressed, such as specifying the conditions that require intervention and scheduling the required amount of spinning reserve explicitly in the normal OR market.
-Although it is acknowledged The IESO is completing the fulsome review of the existing solution, and the implementation of changes is expected to be completed by Q2- 2024. that no industry standard exists to address flexibility, alternative solutions should also be considered to ensure the most suitable approach is used.
-The IESO continues to track industry best practices to address flexibility and monitor the effectiveness of the existing solution.
-December 10, 2020 2-1 The IESO should eliminate the payment for start-up costs for second and subsequent RT-GCG runs in a day.
-Alternatively, when a generation unit has participated in the RT-GCG program once during a day, the IESO should consider ways to have the generation unit compensated on the basis of the lesser of the second and subsequent submitted start-up costs or the estimated cost of keeping the generation unit online between RT-GCG runs.
+Report Recommendation Number Recommendation IESO 2024 Update to the OEB July 16, 2020 3-2 In order to provide more consistent market outcomes, the IESO should give further consideration to improving how the need for additional system flexibility is addressed, such as specifying the conditions that require intervention and scheduling the required amount of spinning reserve explicitly in the normal Operative Reserve (OR) market.
+Although it is acknowledged that no industry standard exists to address flexibility, alternative solutions should also The IESO completed a review of the conditions under which the flex reserve can be increased or decreased to a maximum or minimum input value that differs from the current single value.
+The new upper and lower amounts of Operating Reserve (OR) proposed, are in the final approval process.
+Following approvals, the required process changes will be implemented.

+Report Recommendation Number Recommendation IESO 2024 Update to the OEB be considered to ensure the most suitable approach is used.
+December 10, 2020 2-1 The IESO should eliminate the payment for start-up costs for second and subsequent Real-Time Generation Cost Guarantee (RT- GCG) runs in a day.
+Alternatively, when a generation unit has participated in the RT- GCG program once during a day, the IESO should consider ways to have the generation unit compensated on the basis of the lesser of the second and subsequent submitted start-up costs or the estimated cost of keeping the generation unit online between RT-GCG runs.
 The IESO agrees that two-shifting generation facilities could be inefficient in certain circumstances.
 However, eliminating all second start guarantees could deter efficient starts from coming to market.
 Multi-hour optimization of three-part offers is necessary to verify the efficiency of second starts.
-As part of the Market Renewal Program (MRP), the IESO will be introducing multi-hour optimization of three-part offers (energy, start up, and speed-no-load) across the day-ahead, pre-dispatch, and real- time timeframes.
-Multi-hour optimization of
+As part of the Market Renewal Program (MRP), the IESO will be introducing multi-hour optimization of three- part offers (energy, start up, and speed-no- load) across the day-ahead, pre-dispatch, and real-time timeframes.
+Multi-hour optimization of three-part offers will only schedule generation facilities for two starts in the same day when it is economically efficient to do so.
+The IESO does not intend to take any additional actions to change the current Real- Time Generation Cost Guarantee (RT-GCG) program design in advance of MRP.
+The IESO will continue to conduct audits associated with the RT-GCG program.
+December 10, 2020 2-2 The IESO should conduct an audit of RT- GCG cost submissions in situations when a The IESO routinely audits the RT-GCG program and has been carrying out such audits since